First Aid (Services) and Safety Training for the Fraser Valley

 Current certification in any of the following programs/profession:

-OFA Level 2 or 3, First Responder (FR3), Emergency Medical Responder, Paramedic, Registered Nurse, Lifeguards (NLS) and Standard First Aid with CPR-C. Equivalent programs will be considered as well after review of program.
+Advanced First Aid, First Responder, Emergency Medical Responder, Canadian Ski Patrol, Paramedic, Registered Nurse, Lifeguards (NLS/LSS).
+Equivalent programs will be considered as well after review of program.

 Course duration

 Wednesday Evening schedule to run from 6:30 PM until 9:30 PM.
-This will be 2.5 hrs of real practice time, with a minimum of 40 hours classtime.
-Start will be this Spring 2019, March 27 till end of June.
+This will be 2.5 hrs of real practice time, for up to 40 hours class time.
+Start will be this Spring 2026, April 1st till end of June.

 We can schedule this program any other time if we have enough people interested.
 Please use our contact form to ask what is available.